 Alaskan Malamutes sport a dense double coat that demands regular grooming.
 Their outer coat is thick and coarse, while the undercoat is soft and woolly.
 Malamutes undergo heavy shedding twice yearly, necessitating consistent brushing to manage loose hair.
 Here are some grooming tips for Alaskan Malamutes:

-Conduct a weekly check of your Malamute’s ears for signs of redness or odour, which could indicate an infection.
+• Conduct a weekly check of your Malamute’s ears for signs of redness or odor, which could indicate an infection.

-Initiate grooming routines with your Malamute as a puppy to help them acclimate to the process.
+• Initiate grooming routines with your Giant Alaskan Malamute puppy to help them acclimate to the process.
 Make grooming a positive experience by offering treats and praise.

 Source: Pinterest